-Using Arellano and Bond (1991) methodology, we have examined the unconditional convergence for Indian States, clubbed as coastal states and inland states.
-Econometrically, the positive sign indicates the divergence among Indian States as observed in the bivariate scatter plot in Fig. 1.
+Using Arenallo and Bond (1991) methodology, we have examined the unconditional convergence for Indian states, clubbed as coastal states and inland states.
+Econometrically, the positive sign indicates the divergence among Indian states as observed in the bivariate scatter plot in Figure 1.
 Similar patterns were observed even after clubbing the states into coastal and inland states.
-The dynamic panel model estimates show that there is no unconditional convergence among Indian States; i.e. States with lower initial level of income are not catching up the advanced states (Table 5).
+The dynamic panel model estimates show that there is no unconditional convergence among Indian States; i.e., States with lower initial level of income are not catching up the advanced states (Table 5).

-&lt;sup>10 For examining the economic convergence in static panel models, the studies prefer random effect model as the crucial variable in the equation is "time-invariant", and the coefficients get omitted in the Fixed Effects model.
+&lt;sup>12 For examining the economic convergence in static panel models, the studies prefer random effect model as the crucial variable in the equation is "time-invariant", and the coefficients get omitted in the Fixed Effects model.
 Though Hausman test is used in general to choose between Fixed Effects and Random Effects in the panel data analysis, in such cases, it is compelling to use Random Effects model due to the crucial time invariant properties of initial per capita income used in the model.
 As suggested by Greene (2011), though the value of the Hausman test statistic can suggest whether fixed effects or random effects to be favoured in the cases of variables with time-invariant properties, it will be highly misleading if the null hypothesis of random effects model is rejected in such cases.
-In such cases, Plumper and Troeger (2007) and Beck (2011) emphasised that only within effects can be estimated in such cases and a variable's between effects or a general effect cannot be estimated; and such effects coefficients of fixed effects models are over-interpreting their results (Hausman and Taylor 1981; Breusch et al. 1989; Baltagi and Bresson, 2012).
+In such cases, Plumper and Troeger (2007) and Beck (2011) emphasized that only within effects can be estimated in such cases and a variable's between effects or a general effect cannot be estimated; and such effects coefficients of fixed effects models are over-interpreting their results (Hausman and Taylor, 1981, Breusch, Mizon and Schmidt, 1989, Baltagi and Bresson, 2012).
 However, we have used dynamic panel models with GMM estimation as an advancement over static random models.

-Table 5 GMM estimates: testing for unconditional All States Coastal Inland convergence in Inland and coastal Indian States.
-Source L1 (lag of dependent variable) 0.044 (0.062) -0.0044 (0.1005) 0.052 (0.064) (Basic data), CSO (various issues) Ln PCI 1.178 (0.082) 1.278 (0.131) 1.167 (0.083) Ν 336 108 312
+All States Coastal Inland

+L1 (lag of dependent variable) 0.044 -0.0044 0.052

+(0.062) (0.1005) (0.064)

+Ln PCI 1.178 1.278 1.167

+(0.082) (0.131) (0.083)

+Ν 336 108 312